Q. How will my registration renewal form change?

 No. Vehicle property taxes on leased motor vehicles must be paid in full at the time of renewal.
 A copy of the combined tag and tax notice will now be sent to the vehicle lessee rather than the leasing company.Q.
 Is interest charged on late payments?

 Yes.
 State law requires that interest be charged on late vehicle property tax payments and on late registration renewals.Q.
 How will I know the amount of vehicle property tax that I owe?

 Your property tax amount will be included on the new combined notice along with your county and municipality tax rates.Q.
 How can I obtain a statement of the property taxes I paid?

-Vehicle property taxes paid the the NC DMV at the time of registration are not available on the County's web site.
+Vehicle property taxes paid to the NC DMV at the time of registration are not available on the County's web site.
 To obtain a statement of the property taxes paid for your vehicle, call the NC DMV at 919-814-1779 or email your request

 .
 Q. Will I receive a tax refund if I transfer my license plate to another vehicle during the year?